smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 "What?"

 "His name was Theseus."
 Sisyphus met her gaze.
-"If we're discussing the dead, we should use their names."
+"If we're discussing the dead, we should at least use their names."

 The Queen's expression didn't change, but something flickered behind her eyes.
 Recognition, maybe.
 Of a pattern she knew too well.